ericstrs/zet/README.md

 # zet

-zet is a cli tool to organize and manage knowledge.
+zet is a command-line tool to organize and manage knowledge.

 ## Features